Our celebrity ambassadors

 Our celebrity ambassadors help amplify the voices of the communities we work with overseas.

-From backing fundraising appeals to speaking out on issues such as the refugee crisis and seeing first-hand the impact supporters’ donations have on the lives of families living in poverty, we are very grateful for all they do.
+From backing fundraising appeals to speaking out on issues such as the refugee crisis and seeing first-hand the impact supporters’ donations have on the lives of families living in poverty, we are very grateful for our celebrity ambassadors do.
 Click on their pictures to find out more.

 ITV News at Ten presenter Julie Etchingham has hosted our flagship Pope Paul VI Lecture, voiced some of our major fundraising films and sent a message of hope to families forced to flee their homes in search of a better life as part of our refugee solidarity campaign.